SoCreate/angular-playground/CONTRIBUTING.md

 ```
 npm run playground:fresh
 ```
-From this point you can work on the Angular Playground `app` and `api` code, but you will need to stop the playground from running and re-run it (which will handle re-installing the latest changes for the package).
+From this point you can work on the Playground `app` and `api` code, but you will need to stop the playground from running and re-run it (which will handle re-installing the latest changes for the package).
 If you need to work on the `cli.ts` code you will need to